 What’s a parent to do when they want to enjoy the weather but don’t want to carry a heavy toddler in their arms?
 If you’re like us, hiking trails are a regular activity during the spring and summer months.
 Sure you can use a stroller, but that can be such a hassle.

-This can get problematic when you have an extra 30 pounds to tow around that likes to complain of tired feet.
+It can get problematic when you have an extra 30 pounds to tow around that likes to complain of tired feet.
 So how can you prevent this?
-Babywearing is the perfect solution and in this guide we’ll cover the best carriers for toddlers.
+Babywearing is the perfect solution and in this guide we’ll cover the best toddler baby carriers.

 Different Types of Carriers